 Grief Counseling in Montgomery County, PA

 If you are trying to support your loved one but you are feeling overwhelmed, please ask for help.
 Our team of counselors at Lime Tree Counseling in Ambler, PA are here to help you.
-We understand how deeply grief can hurt and impact your life.
+We understand how deeply grief can hurt and impact your life and we offer grief counseling.
 Sometimes it helps to have someone else to talk to about how you are feeling.
 It is our passion to sit with those that are hurting and enter their pain.
 Please contact us today for a free 15-minute phone consultation.
 We also offer online counseling so call today to schedule an appointment.